El Jones

 El Jones is a poet, journalist, professor and activist living in Halifax, Nova Scotia.
-She was the Poet Laureate of Halifax, Nova Scotia, from 2013 to 2015.
+She is currently an assistant professor in the Department of Political and Canadian Studies at Mount Saint Vincent University.
+Her work has appeared in publications including CBC, the Globe and Mail and the Washington Post.

 Biography

 El Jones was born in Wales and grew up in Winnipeg.
+She holds a PhD in Cultural Studies from Queen's University.

+She was the fifth Poet Laureate of Halifax, Nova Scotia from 2013 to 2015.

-Her book, Live From the Afrikan Resistance! published in 2014 by Roseway, an imprint of Fernwood Publishing, is a collection of poems about resisting white colonialism.
+Jones' first book, Live From the Afrikan Resistance! published in 2014 by Roseway, an imprint of Fernwood Publishing, is a collection of poems about resisting white colonialism.

 In 2015, she was a resident at the International Writing Program at University of Iowa.
-Her work focuses on social justice issues such as feminism, prison abolition, anti-racism, and decolonization; she wrote in The Washington Postin June 2020 about "the realities of white-supremacist oppression that black people in Canada have long experienced."
+Her work focuses on social justice issues such as feminism, prison abolition, anti-racism, and decolonization; she wrote in The Washington Post in June 2020 about "the realities of white-supremacist oppression that black people in Canada have long experienced."

 Since 2016, she has co-hosted a radio show called Black Power Hour on CKDU-FM, an educational program which provides information on Black history and culture aimed at incarcerated people.
 Listeners from prisons call in to rap and read poetry that they have written, providing a voice to people who rarely get a wide audience.
 She is a contributor to the Halifax Examiner and has contributed to HuffPost.
 She has taught at Dalhousie University, Acadia University, Nova Scotia Community College, Saint Mary's University and Mount Saint Vincent University.

-In 2017, she was named the 15th Nancy's Chair in Women's Studies at Mount Saint Vincent University.
+From 2017 to 2019, she was the 15th Nancy's Chair in Women's Studies at Mount Saint Vincent University.

-In 2021, Jones became a contributor to The Breach, an alternative, Canadian news website.
+In 2021, Jones became a contributor to The Breach, a Canadian alternative news website.
+In the same year, she was writer-in-residence at the University of Toronto Scarborough.

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.
+In March 2022, she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.
 (Note: This manifesto was criticized by both Ukrainian feminists and members of the Feminist Anti-War Resistance themselves.)
+In November 2022, her book, Abolitionist Intimacies, was published by Fernwood Publishing.

+Jones was interviewed and featured in the award-winning documentary feature film Reimagining Safety (2023) by director Matthew Solomon.
+The film covers defunding the police and the George Floyd protests.

+In 2024, Jones received an honorary Doctor of Letters from Acadia University.